stephanmajor12/SeleniumProjectNEW/ReadMe.md

 We will focus on one of few core feature that relevant to us to get start easily with selenium.
 - Simple project setup that follows best practices

 ```
 ├── pom.xml
 └── src
     ├── main
-    │ ├── java
+    │ ├── java              // dev use this
     │ └── resources
     └── test
-        ├── java
+        ├── java            // test goes here
         └── resources (optionally)
 ```

 - **Dependency management**: Maven encourages the use of a [central repository](https://mvnrepository.com/) of JARs and other dependencies.
 Maven comes with a mechanism that your project's clients can use to download any JARs required for building your project from a central JAR repository.

 >In Maven, dependency is another archive—JAR, ZIP, and so on—which your current project needs in order to compile, build, test, and/or to run.
-The dependencies are gathered in the pom. ...
+The dependencies are gathered in the pom.
 If they are not present there, then Maven will download them from a remote repository and store them in the local repository

 In order to work with selenium we will need `selenium-java` dependency.
 In order to easy manage browser specific drivers we need `WebDriverManager` dependency.